-- Each process has its own private address space. - An area of memory shared among the processes that wish to communicate - The communication is under the control of the user processes, not the operating system. - Only one process may access shared memory at a time - Major issue is to provide mechanism that will allow the user processes to synchronize their actions when they access shared memory. - Synchronization is discussed in great details in a later Chapter. - Posix Example soon.
+- Each process has its own private address space. - An area of memory shared among the processes that wish to communicate - The communication is under the control of the user processes, not the operating system. - Major issue is to provide mechanism that will allow the user processes to synchronize their actions when they access shared memory. - Synchronization is discussed in great details in a later Chapter. - POSIX Example soon.